-Basic Life/AD&D Coverage
+Basic Life and Basic AD&D Coverage

-If your total compensation, for benefits purposes, increases to \$200,000 or above effective January 1, 2012, you'll be ineligible for company-paid Basic Life/AD&D coverage.
-However, if you have not previously elected the maximum coverage under Group Universal Live (GUL) insurance, during annual enrollment you'll have the opportunity to enroll in GUL insurance equal to one times your total compensation, not to exceed \$500,000, without providing proof of good health.
+If your benefits eligible pay increases to \$200,000 or above effective January 1 of the plan year you'll be ineligible for company-paid Basic Life/Basic AD&D coverage.
+However, if you have not previously elected the maximum coverage under Group Universal Live (GUL) insurance, during annual enrollment you'll have the opportunity to enroll in GUL insurance equal to one times your benefits eligible pay, not to exceed \$500,000, without providing proof of good health.